cettia/cettia.github.io/guides/cettia-tutorial.md

     We will use the console only on this page, accessed through [http://127.0.0.1:8080](http://127.0.0.1:8080), to play with the `cettia` object interactively, rather than editing and refreshing the page.
 Otherwise, you can use bundlers such as Webpack or other runtimes like Node.js.

-### I/O Framework Agnostic Layer
+### Web Framework Agnostic Layer

-To enable greater freedom of choice on a technical stack, Cettia is designed to run on any I/O framework seamlessly on the Java Virtual Machine (JVM) without degrading the underlying framework's performance; this is achieved by creating an Asity project as a lightweight abstraction layer for Java I/O frameworks.
-Asity supports Atmosphere, Grizzly, Java Servlet, Java WebSocket API, Netty, and Vert.x.
+To enable greater freedom of choice on a technical stack, Cettia is designed to run on any web framework seamlessly on the Java Virtual Machine (JVM) without degrading the underlying framework's performance; this is achieved by creating an Asity project as a lightweight abstraction layer for Java web frameworks.
+Now Asity supports almost all popular web frameworks in Java : Servlet and Java API for WebSocket, Spring WebFlux, Spring Web MVC, Grizzly, Vert.x, Netty, Atmosphere, and so on.

 Let's write an HTTP handler and a WebSocket handler mapped to `/cettia` on Servlet and Java WebSocket API with Asity.
 These frameworks literally take responsibility for managing HTTP resources and WebSocket connections, respectively.
 Add the following imports to the `CettiaConfigListener` class: